Patient Instructions After Tooth Extraction: Brentwood

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Dr. Deragopian.

 Your case is unique, no two mouths are alike.
 It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instruction will assist you, but if you have questions about your progress, please call our office.
-After business hours, you will be directed to an emergency phone number to reach Dr. Deragopian
+Following these instructions will assist you, but if you have questions about your progress, please call our office at Brentwood Oral Surgery & Dental Implant Center Phone Number 925-513-0100.
+After business hours, you will be directed to an emergency phone number to reach Dr. Deragopian.